The Brain Deck Blog

 Card decks for mental health, therapy, mindfulness, and productivity are booming.
 Here's a guide to the different types, what they do, and how to choose the right one.

-Alternatives to Planners for Focus: What to Try When Planning Doesn't Work
+Alternatives to Planners for Focus: 8 Methods (2026)

 Planners don't work for everyone.
 If traditional planning systems leave you feeling worse, these alternatives can help you focus and get things done without the guilt.

-How to Break Out of Analysis Paralysis: A Practical Guide
+How to Break Analysis Paralysis: 4 Tactics (2026)

 Analysis paralysis keeps you stuck weighing options instead of moving forward.
 Learn research-backed strategies to make faster decisions and take action even when the 'right' choice isn't clear.

-The Pomodoro Technique: A Complete Guide to Focused Work Sessions
+The Pomodoro Technique: 5-Step Guide (2026)

 The Pomodoro Technique uses 25-minute focused intervals to fight distraction and build momentum.
 Learn how to implement it, adapt it, and combine it with other productivity strategies.